HomeBlogTruck Finance NZ

 New vs used trucks — does it matter?

-• Used trucks — Fully financeable across fundr's panel but age, make, condition, and kilometres matter.
+• Used trucks — Fully financeable across fundr's panel.
+Age, make, condition, and kilometres are what lenders focus on.
 Trucks over 10 years old or with very high hours attract a smaller pool of lenders and may require a deposit.
+Not eligible for the IRD Investment Boost.

-• Imported trucks — Can be financed but some lenders are more cautious depending on the make and availability of parts in NZ.
-Nick can advise which lenders are comfortable with imports.
+• Imported trucks — Can be financed but some lenders are more cautious depending on make and parts availability in NZ.
+Nick can advise which lenders are comfortable with specific imports.

 Common questions